-You get so many luxury amenities at the Sheraton Grand Hiroshima Hotel that you may not want to leave.
-The clean, well-furnished rooms include mini-fridges, flat screen TVs, DVD players, and a bathtub.
+You get so many luxury amenities at the Sheraton Grand Hiroshima that you may not want to leave.
+The clean, well-furnished rooms include mini-fridges, flat-screen TVs, DVD players, and a bathtub.
 You can also enjoy the pool and fitness center for an added fee.

-People love this hotel due to its luxurious rooms.
+People love these lodgings due to the hotel’s luxurious rooms.
 It’s also a convenient spot to start your sightseeing tour.
 When you walk out of the hotel, the station is just to the right.
 You can also get helpful directions from the staff, who will gladly point out the best undiscovered spots in the city.

 Hotel Granvia Hiroshima

 Dining is one of the best features that the Hotel Granvia Hiroshima has to offer guests.
 You can choose from six different restaurants that are connected to the hotel, including several highly-rated locations.
-The hotel also has their own buffet-style restaurant.
-For a view of the city, you can grab a bite or have a drink at the Sky Restaurant and Lounge located on top of the hotel.
+These accommodations also have their own buffet-style restaurant.
+For a view of the city, you can grab a bite or have a drink at the Sky Restaurant and Lounge located on the top floor.